-A student must pay the tuition and fees to audit any course, except for senior citizens, who do not pay tuition.
+Student auditors will be charged regular tuition and fees for the course(s).
+Senior citizens will be take graduate course(s).
 Forms for permission to audit course(s) may be secured from the Office of the Registrar.
-Students must register for the course during the regular registration period, and will be given an "AUD" grade.
-This grade is irreversible.
+Students must register for the course(s) during the regular registration period, and will be given an irreversible "AUD" grade.
 Graduate courses receiving an "AUD" grade cannot be taken again to satisify the graduate program requirements.